serjek/haxe-react/doc/typing-props.md

 In Haxe React, props typing is usually done using `TProps`, a typedef typing the props your component can use and should be called with.

-These types are enforced at compile times when using jsx (haxe-react #next only)
+These types are enforced at compile time when using `jsx`, and will be available for completion within your component.

 The above example would be implemented with something like that: